airseed/airseed.js/README.md

 #### callbackUrl

-This field is only applicable of `flow: 'popup_window'` is set.
+This option is only applicable of `flow: 'popup_window'` is set.

 If this option is set, at the end of the Airseed Authentication flow, the popup will close, and immediately redirect the page to your callback URL.
 The query string in this redirect will include the user authenticated token parameters.